Commercial real estate is gaining momentum and is witnessing healthy demand, especially in the office space segment.

 It is buoyed by optimistic prospects and strengthening business confidence given the country is one of the fastest-growing economies in the world.

-As compared to figures from the previous year, office leasing registered strong gains of 15 per cent at 33 million square feet across the top eight cities of India, during January-September.
+As compared to figures from the previous year, office leasing registered strong gains of 15 percent at 33 million square feet across the top eight cities of India, from January-September.

-As compared to rentals quoted by Grade A office buildings in Gurugram, the average rent in Noida as per the report is almost 35 per cent cheaper than Rs 88 per square feet per month.
+As compared to rentals quoted by Grade A office buildings in Gurugram, the average rent in Noida as per the report is almost 35 percent cheaper than Rs 88 per square foot per month.

 For cost-conscious backend IT companies looking for affordable rents and excellent connectivity with Delhi, the Noida market has historically been the preference, notes the report.